-We entered the online gaming business in Spain and Italy (our Italian online gaming operations have since been terminated) during 2012, and in Mexico in 2015 (although this operation was also terminated at the end of 2016) and in Colombia during 2018, after obtaining the necessary permissions and licenses.
-Our online operations are now conducted through Sportium.
+We entered the online gaming business in Spain during 2012, in Mexico in 2015 (although this operation was terminated at the end of 2016) and in 2022 (with the acquisition of GanaBet), in Colombia during 2018 and in Italy in 2022 (with the acquisition of E-Play24), in each case after obtaining the necessary permissions and licenses.
 Failure to maintain these licenses could negatively impact our financial condition and results of operations.
 We are working together with third-party advisors and service providers to establish the necessary systems, controls and procedures to ensure that we are, or will be in compliance with applicable rules, laws and regulations in our Spanish operations and have technical systems and controls in place which seek to ensure that we do not offer our gaming products and services into certain restricted jurisdictions.
 However, the systems, controls and procedures adopted by us may not be sufficient to comply with all applicable online gaming rules, laws and regulations or we may not be able to successfully block users resident in countries which restrict or prohibit online gaming or in which we are not licensed to conduct online gaming operations, such as the United States, from accessing our online gaming sites.
 Failure to comply with such rules, laws and regulations or block such users could place us in breach of licenses or key contracts or result in civil, criminal or administrative proceedings, injunctions, fines and penalties and substantial litigation expenses that could strain our management resources and may adversely affect our results of operations and financial condition.